Listen to this podcast on Spotify, Apple Podcasts, Podbean, Podtail, ListenNotes, TuneIn

 He is also a managing director at DVA Consulting, an Islamic finance consultancy, and he is the chairman of Ethis Global, a fintech, impact investment, and Islamic crowdfunding platform based in Malaysia.

 Applying his ethics skills in practice, he also sits on the advisory boards of PayHalal, the world’s first Shariah-compliant payment gateway, and IslamicMarkets.com, a leading financial intelligence and investing platform.

 Finding Islam and Islamic finance

-Daud was born David Vicary, but he changed his name after converting to Islamic some 30 years ago.
+Daud was born David Vicary, but he changed his name after converting to Islam some 30 years ago.
 An Englishman by birth, he has since lived primarily in Southeast Asia, including in Kuala Lumpur, Malaysia, where he is now based.

 Since 2002, his career has focused exclusively on Islamic finance., and he has also co-authored a book entitled Islamic Finance: Why it makes sense.